narayana-games/Beat-the-Rhythm.Core/README.md

 (Draft, this may still change)

-The Beat the Rhythm core framework packages are licensed under the [Apache 2.0 License](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#fulltext) ([TL;DR summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#summary)).
+The Beat the Rhythm core framework packages are licensed under the [Apache 2.0 License](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#fulltext) ([TL;DR summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#summary)), with an exception concerning attribution that applies to executable binary builds.
 See the files LICENSE and NOTICE for details.
 You may use the contents of this repository both in non-commercial and commercial projects as long as you properly include attribution:

 ## Attribution